okt04175/api-ms-win-core-path-HACK/README.md

 # api-ms-win-core-path-l1-1-0.dll
-This is a partial implementation of `api-ms-win-core-path-l1-1-0.dll` based on Wine code.
-It contains the functions required to run Blender 2.93 (specifically, Python 3.9) on Windows 7.
+This is an implementation of `api-ms-win-core-path-l1-1-0.dll` based on Wine code.
+It is made to run Blender 2.93 (specifically, Python 3.9) on Windows 7.

 ## Description